jenofdoom/react-intro/README.md

 process.
 If you'd like to learn more about how that works, I run a JavaScript Build Pipelines training.

+If you want to refer to a finished, working version of today's project, have a look at the `example` folder.

-You should have the following files already present:
+In the `tutorial` folder you should have the following files already present:

 * `src/components/homepage/homepage.jsx` our basic React component
 * `src/data.js` raw data we'll use in our web app